-We will walk you through step by step on how to request desktop site in iOS 13 Safari running on your iPhone in a few simple steps.
+We will walk you through step by step on how to request desktop site on safari on your iPhone running iOS 13.

 iPadOS is a great little upgrade for Safari users.
 Apple finally brought desktop-class browsing to its entire tablet product line and you no longer have to deal with that mobile-website-scaled-up nonsense again.
 Simply head over to a site such as YouTube and you will find an experience which you would get on a desktop browser.

 On the iPhone, things have not changed.
 You get the mobile version of the site until or unless you opt to initiate the desktop version on your own.
 Actually, the ‘Request Desktop Site’ feature was something which has been there for a good while in Safari.
 It was very simple to get to as well.
 Simply head over to a cite ap on the share icon at the bottom in Safari and tap on the ‘Request Desktop Site’ button.
 Easy, right?
 Well, on iOS 13, things are quite different.